MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 - **Development Environment**: Set up your preferred IDE or code editor, such as Visual Studio Code or Visual Studio, configured for console app development.

+- **Cellular Network Connection**: Ensure that your development environment is connected to a supported cellular network.
+This could be via a mobile hotspot connection from a mobile device or through a 4G/5G router equipped with a SIM card.
+[Read more about supported cellular connections for these exercises](#network-limitations)

 #### Create APC Gateway Instance

 * Follow the [guide](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.